-Band descriptors for the assessment of N-Level set text questions
+Band descriptors for the assessment of O-Level set text questions

-N(A)-Level Description 21-25 Generally well-focused on the terms of the question.
+Description 21-25 Pays close attention to the terms of the question.
+Top answers take advantage of the opportunities offered by the question.
+Demonstrates sound understanding of the text.
+Better answers reveal some insights into the text's main concerns and the effects achieved by the author.
+Demonstrates a consistent viewpoint, and is substantiated through judicious selection of textual evidence.
+Clear, organised and coherent.
+18-20 Generally well focused on the terms of the question.
 Demonstrates understanding of the text's main concerns and some knowledge of how the author conveys these.
 Demonstrates relevant and developed substantiation, with apt selection of textual evidence.
 Clear and competent, but laboured arguments may be present.
 The response may lapse into narrative occasionally.
-18-20 Relevant to the main thrust of the question.
+15-17 Relevant to the main thrust of the question.
 Demonstrates some understanding of the more obvious concerns of the text but fails to note the wider implications.
 Attempts to analyse and evaluate can be observed but these are often not successfully done.
 Response is substantiated with appropriate selection of textual evidence, though not consistently done.
 Generally coherent, with evidence of the development of an argument with tracts of narrative.
-15-17 Generally relevant to the question though the link may not always be sustained.
+12-14 Generally relevant to the question though the link may not always be sustained.
 Demonstrates some understanding of the basic concerns of the text but does not show any attempt at interpretation.
 Response is in the form of generalisations but selection of textual evidence is generally relevant.
 Largely narrative in approach and sketchy in development, but a sense of a very basic argument can be discerned.
-12-14 Has peripheral bearing on the question.
+9-11 Has peripheral bearing on the question.
 Often includes information from the text without perceiving its significance.
 Demonstrates a little understanding of the text and its concerns.
 Coherent only in parts.
 Ideas communicated with some difficulty.
-0-11 Reflects almost no understanding of the demands of the question.
+0-8 Reflects almost no understanding of the demands of the question.
 Answers may be extremely brief or are obviously prepared scripts that have little to do with the question.
 Some misreading of the text and its concerns.
 Almost incoherent and lacks direction or focus.
-Answers in the lower half of this band (0-5 marks) may reflect no understanding of the text and the question, and may be incoherent, with meaning obscured by poor expression.
+Answers in the lower half of this band (0-4 marks) may reflect no understanding of the text and the question, and may be incoherent, with meaning obscured by poor expression.
 Short work: Can be presented in various forms, e.g. note form or a series of hurriedly sketched-in paragraphs.
 It is essential that Examiners mark short work strictly on the basis of what is given.
 The work should not be marked on the grounds of quality elsewhere in the scripts.

-Band descriptors for the assessment of N-Level unseen questions
+Band descriptors for the assessment of O-Level unseen questions